oar-team/kameleon/docs/source/grid5000_tutorial.rst

 The idea is to re-utilize the same recipe we have written before.

-Kameleon already provides a recipe for interacting with Grid'5000 where the configuration of the context is as follows:
+Kameleon already provides a recipe for interacting with Grid'5000 where the configuration of the contexts is as follows:

 * Local context: it is the user's machine.